 - All records will be kept secured.
 When the Center is closed, it is locked and alarmed.

 - Individual charts are either in locked file cabinets or a locked room.

 The Privacy Contact for the Delaware Valley University Health Center is Miriam Torres, 215-489-2252, who will monitor regulations changes, oversee staff training and enforce policy.

 For More Information or to Report a Problem

 We reserve the right to change the terms of this notice and our privacy policies at any time.
 Before we make an important change to our policies, we will update this notice and make it available in our waiting room and on our web site.
-You may complain to the Student Health Center Privacy Contact, the Delaware Valley College Privacy Official and the Secretary of the Department of Health and Human Services.
+You may complain to the Student Health Center Privacy Contact, the Delaware Valley University Privacy Official and the Secretary of the Department of Health and Human Services.
 You will not be penalized for filing a complaint.